 In the next scene, Mrs. Teasley is sternly lecturing the gang about what selfish, heartless douchebags they all are for bailing out on a charity visit to the Alvarado school without sufficient notice.
-Apparently there was a long waiting list of students who had wanted to volunteer for the Alvarado visit, but as usual they were ignored in favor of the attractive, popular A-listers.
+Apparently, there was a long waiting list of students who had wanted to volunteer for the Alvarado visit, but as usual they were ignored in favor of the attractive, popular A-listers.
 Mrs. Teasley orders the sulky brats to get on that %$#@ bus immediately, and Donna looks on smugly as they obediently file out of the principal's office.

 Clarence is confused why things are so sour between Brandon and Ahn-drea.
 Miriam admits that she left out that part of the story, and then needlessly starts telling it.

 A few nights ago at the Peach Pit, Brandon is lamenting to Nat that he has bad relationship karma.
 Nat reminds him that girls are always throwing themselves at him and assures him that someone will come along soon.
 Not coincidentally, Ahn-drea suddenly enters the diner to pick up her dinner order.
-She asks Brandon about his plans with Nikki, and he tells her that he's on his own tonight.
-He asks her if she's still up for a movie later, but she has to decline because she took a babysitting gig...but then invites him to keep her company.
+She asks Brandon about his plans with Nikki, and he tells her he's on his own tonight.
+He asks her if she's still up for a movie later, but she has to decline 'cause she took a babysitting gig...but then invites him to keep her company.
 He accepts, and hours later they're at the house together, eating popcorn and watching It's a Wonderful Life - just in case we didn't get the irony of the direct reference to this film when the Walshes were watching it earlier.
 The film makes Ahn-drea teary-eyed, and she goes off on a tangent about how shitty her life would have turned out if the Walshes hadn't moved to L.A.
 She theorizes that she probably would have been a social outcast had it not been for Brandon forcing the popular kids to talk to her and hang out with her.
-She brings up how jealous Brandon got when she started dating Jay last summer, then gazes at him suggestively and says, “Timing is everything.”
+She then brings up how jealous Brandon got when she started dating Jay last summer, then gazes at him suggestively and says, "Timing is everything."
 The two stare intensely at each other, move closer, and start kissing.
 And it's not a mercifully quick peck either - it's a really gross, full-on, extended lip kiss that queased my stomach when I watched it.
-Suddenly, Ahn-drea pulls away and snaps, “I can't believe you” and accuses him of fantasizing about Nikki during the kiss.
-Brandon admits he was, which was stupid of him but also pretty funny, and retorts that she shouldn't talk because she was fantasizing about Jay.
-I highly doubt that, given the way she's crushed on Brandon ever since the pilot episode, but nothing about this scene made any sense...so whatevs.
+Suddenly, Ahn-drea pulls away and snaps, "I can't believe you" and accuses him of fantasizing about Nikki during the kiss.
+Brandon admits he was, which was stupid of him but also laugh-out-loud funny, and retorts that she shouldn't talk because she was fantasizing about Jay.
+I highly doubt that, given the way she's crushed on Brandon ever since the pilot episode, but nothing about this scene made any sense...so OK.